Can Being Overweight Cause Back Pain?

 How to Treat Back Pain Caused by Obesity or Overweight?

-The strongest of the body's muscles are on the back of our body.
+The strongest muscles in the body are located on the back.
 Every pound on the body puts more strain on the spine.
 Therefore, reducing the weight will automatically reduce the pressure on the spine, and hence, the back pain is alleviated.

-Physical therapists involve a number of therapies such as massage, back relief products, manual therapy, and electrical stimulation to loose muscles, alleviate inflammation, and reduce back pain.
+Physical therapists employ a variety of therapies, including massage, back relief products, manual therapy, and electrical stimulation, to loosen muscles, alleviate inflammation, and reduce back pain.

 References: